 Discussing whether to use the BMP process to allow as an in lieu practice that is more accepted by agencies overseeing Plan approval, or adopt regulation that would allow for the use of feller bunchers within WLPZ’s as a regulatory rule.
 CLFA will be providing comment on this, specifically advocating for regulatory rule changes that would be similar to those for equipment use based on slope, and erosion hazard rating, as well as silviculture type.

 Chris tried to send email comments during the Board online – but it did not appear his comments were received.
 CLFA will submit a formal comment letter prior to the next BOF meeting.
-Kieran will assist Chris and Kieran in writing this letter.
+Kieran will assist Chris in writing this letter.

-CLFA Regulator Representative
+CLFA Regulatory Representative

 This new position will begin in January 2019.